- videocam Live Webinar with Live Q&A

 - What are the practical implications and next steps for FPIs?

-- What are the implications of noncompliance?
+- What are the consequences of noncompliance?

 - Has the SEC provided any guidance for FPIs regarding these new reporting obligations?